Kaiden Guhle: Mike Matheson or not, he’s not for trade - Dose.ca

 When a veteran like Matheson says he wants to win here, you have to do everything you can to improve the club.
 You can't stand still.

-So that means either trusting the current club and hoping the youngsters within the organization develop.
-Or we can trade a few of these youngsters for reinforcements.
+So that means either trusting the current club and hoping the youngsters in the organization develop.
+Or, you have to trade a few of these youngsters to get some reinforcements.

-Martin St-Louis also spoke to the media after the meeting, at the end of the press briefing, and he's delighted that the Québécois has signed.
+Martin St-Louis also spoke to the media after the game, and is delighted that the Québécois has signed.
 He won't be a distraction anymore.

 Tune in now to live postgame media ops following tonight's game against the Golden Knights